vuestorefront/storefront-api/docs/guide/general/extensions.md

 # Extensions

+**Note:** You can extend Storefront API by adding new [modules](../modules/introduction.md).
+The modules themselves additionally offer the extensions mechanism described in this chapter.
+Extensions extend the modules.
+Modules extend Storefront API.

 Some extensions need to have additional API methods to get some data directly from Magento/other CMS or just from custom Elasticsearch data collections.

 You may extend the [`storefront-api`](https://github.com/DivanteLtd/storefront-api) to add your custom API methods.
 Please take a look at: [mailchimp-subscribe](https://github.com/DivanteLtd/storefront-api/blob/develop/src/api/extensions/mailchimp-subscribe/index.js) for reference.

 To add the API extension to `storefront-api`: